 For most people in mainland China, text in Traditional Chinese may create confusion.
 Meanwhile, audiences in Taiwan and Hong Kong are more accustomed to Traditional Chinese although many can also read Simplified Chinese.

-Similarities and Differences Between Traditional Chinese and Simplified Chinese
+Differences Between Simplified and Traditional Chinese

 While there are over 300 dialects in China, they all share the same set of written characters.
 This is good news because you don’t have to translate your content for every single dialect!